mynvs/string-theory-filter/README.md

 2. clone github repository
    	- `https://github.com/mynvs/string-theory-filter.git`
    	- or download .zip file
-4. open a cmd terminal in main directory (string-theory-filter-main)

-5. type the following commands:
+3. type the following commands:
 	- verify that pip is working:
 		`python`
 	- verify that pip is working:
 		`pip --version`

-6. install the required libraries:
+4. open a cmd terminal in main directory (string-theory-filter-main) and install the required libraries:
 	- `pip install -r requirements`

 ### gallery